JMill/LASTS2013py/show02.rst

 {% import "macros/ork.jinja" as ork with context %}

-Exercise 2: Strings, Integers, and Floats
+Show 02: Strings, Integers, and Floats
 *********************************************

 Before you can use software to solve real-world problems, you have to get more familiar with Python.
 It will take practice and will be hard and confusing, but it will be worth it.